 Invitation for Meningitis B (MenB) vaccination for eligible young people

-The MenB vaccine is being offered as part of the national vaccination programme for young people and students.
+The MenB vaccine is being offered as part nationally for some young people and students.

 It helps protect against meningococcal group B (MenB) bacteria.
 These bacteria can cause serious and sometimes life-threatening illness, including: